Abdul-pitodia/Abdul-pitodia/README.md

 # Hey, I am Abdulmateen Pitodia
 I am currently working as a Senior Product Engineer at LTIMindtree and my expertise is across Java Full Stack technologies which include Angular, TypeScript, Java, Spring Boot.
-I am well versed in full stack web development and have a good industry experience of working in a product oriented environment.
+I am well versed in full stack web development and have a good industry experience of 2+ years working in a Product development environment.

 I enjoy solving data structures & algorithmic problems, and I am currently upskilling in System Design and other technologies.